ahmedawad1/SX1276-LoRa-driver/README.md

 1- On Raspberry Pi 3, create a directory, navigate to this directory using the shell and execute this command:

+<code>wget http://www.cooking-hacks.com/media/cooking/images/documentation/raspberry_arduino_shield/raspberrypi2.zip && unzip raspberrypi2.zip && cd cooking/arduPi && chmod +x install_arduPi && ./install_arduPi && rm install_arduPi && cd ../..</code>

 This will download the liberaries required for Libelium modules but we will make some changes to make it compatible with inAir9B from Modtronix.

-<area>wget http://www.cooking-hacks.com/media/cooking/images/documentation/raspberry_arduino_shield/raspberrypi2.zip && unzip raspberrypi2.zip && cd cooking/arduPi && chmod +x install_arduPi && ./install_arduPi && rm install_arduPi && cd ../..</area>